Links

 ip*

-Valid IP address with a subnet mask.
+Valid IP address with subnet mask.

 Command: weka nfs permission